 Campaigning and giving a voice to people and their carers living with dementia Campaign for change

+What people tell us matters to them about Alzheimer Scotland

 “I can’t express how much help it was to have you there; someone to ask questions regarding the illness.
 The role was also emotionally supporting me during the time I was caring for my mum and since she has passed away.
 It’s such an isolating illness and without you I would’ve struggled to cope, then and now.”